Waiting For Grant

 Synopsis:

 Grant Wood’s painting ‘American Gothic’ is one of the most iconic works in modern American art.
-It has been much parodied over the years and the relationship of its two Iowan models have been the object of much speculation.
+It has often been parodied over the years and the relationship of its two Iowan models have been the object of much speculation.
 Waiting for Grant is set in Woods’ studio; his two models are awaiting his arrival, and their own immortalization...

 Characters: